 I’m not alone, though.
 Last year, the average number of emails sent and received in a single day was 205 billion.
-And the number is only rising.
+And that number is only rising.

-To put such a big number in perspective, Neptune is just past 205 billion miles from Earth.
+To put such a big number in perspective, Neptune is just over 205 billion miles from Earth.

 And now, with an average of 112 business emails being sent and received in a single day, it’s getting harder and harder to stand out from the noise.
 At LeadGenius, we’ve identified three opportunities to help streamline our own outbound processes for better success.